pmean/build-website/text/03/barpie.md

 it doesn't work as well.

 Try to sort your numbers from high to low.
-If you have more than one column of numbers, use the first column, use the last column, or use the average of all the columns.
+If you have more than one column of numbers
+- use the first column
+- use the last column
+- or use
+the average of all the columns.
 It doesn't matter too much.
-A few of your numbers might not be in perfect order, but these deviations are actually interesting, as you will see in the example below.
+A few of your numbers might not be in perfect order
+- but these deviations are
+actually interesting
+- as you will see in the example below.

-Sorting by one of the columns will do a lot for your data, and if almost always better than the usual approach of alphabetizing by labels.
+Sorting by one of the columns will do a lot for your data
+- and if
+almost always better than the usual approach of alphabetizing by labels.

 Have you ever seen a list of numbers for each of the fifty states.
-It's almost always alphabetical, but most of the time this places states next to one another that have almost nothing in common.
+It's almost always alphabetical
+- but most of the time this places states next to one another that have almost nothing in common.
 Alaska is always between Alabama and Arkansas.
 Wisconsin is always between West Virginia and Wyoming.
 There is nothing to recommend this approach.

-Sure you can find your own state quickly, but then can you find other states that are similar to your state?
+Sure you can find your own state quickly
+- but then can you find other
+states that are similar to your state?

 A better approach would be to sort the states by some criteria.
+List the states with the largest square miles at the top (Alaska
+- Texas,
-List the states with the largest square miles at the top (Alaska, Texas, California) and put the states with the smallest square miles at the bottom (Connecticut, Delaware, Rhode Island).
+California) and put the states with the smallest square miles at the bottom (Connecticut
+- Delaware
+- Rhode Island).

-Or list the states with the most people at the top (California, Texas, New York) and with the fewest people at the bottom (Alaska, Vermont, Wyoming).
+Or list the states with the most people at the top (California
+- Texas,
+New York) and with the fewest people at the bottom (Alaska
+- Vermont,
+Wyoming).

-**Costs of pet ownership example, reworked**
+**Costs of pet ownership example
+- reworked**

 Here is the same table reworked.
+I rounded each value
+- and re-oriented
-I rounded each value, and re-oriented the table so that the costs for each type of pet fell into the same column.
+the table so that the costs for each type of pet fell into the same column.
 I also sorted the numbers based on the initial cost.